Pitch invasion: American football

-This is especially common in college and high school football when a team pulls off a major upset, defeats a major rival, ends a long losing streak or notches a history-making win.
+A pitch invasion is common in college and high school football when a team pulls off a major upset, defeats a major rival, ends a long losing streak, or notches a history-making win.
 With the widespread advent of artificial turf, some schools have become more lenient about students storming the field.
-In the last few years, goalposts are also taken down within moments of the end of the game as a cautionary measure to prevent fans from climbing atop them to cause damage to the standard holding them up, damage to television camera equipment on the posts, and spectator injury.
+Goalposts are also taken down within moments of the end of the game as a cautionary measure to prevent fans from climbing atop them to cause damage to the standard holding them up, damage to television camera equipment on the posts, and spectator injury.
 In the National Football League, rushing the field usually results in a lifetime revocation of season tickets, even if given or sold to another person, along with a lifetime trespassing notice banning the rusher from the team and/or stadium property, or in cases of multiple rushes, other league stadiums.